apparebit/js-junction/notes.md

 Pulling back, there usually is no clear-cut answer to the question of what constitutes a distinct concern worthy of a distinct module or package.
-Many factors play a role, including algorithm and implementation complexity, the API surface of offered functionality, the overhead of modules and packages especially in terms of storage and main memory, and the cognitive impact of too little or too much abstraction.
-Each package sourced from arbitrary authors also represents the potential of surprising or hard-to-fix bugs and, worse, malignant code.
+Many factors play a role, including algorithmic and implementation complexity, the API surface of offered functionality, the overhead of modules and packages notably in terms of storage and main memory, and the cognitive impact of too little or too much abstraction.
+Each package sourced from arbitrary authors also represents the potential of surprising and hard-to-fix bugs or, worse, malignant code.
 Each such package also requires some administrative overhead to ensure license compliance.
 Unfortunately, the latter is all too often treated as an afterthought.
-At the same time, all of open source depends on our ability to channel copyright law into licenses that enable sharing for the common good.
+Yet, all of open source depends on our ability to channel copyright law into open source licensing and thus requires us to faithfully comply with both spirit and letter of the license.

 ## Code Coverage